2025-environmental-bioinformatics/Lab-Unix/README.md

 ```
 This script introduces a new useful command `seq`. `seq` will automatically generate a number line from any start position to any end position.
 The other new thing is the variable `$RANDOM`.
 What does this do?

 As you can see at the top of the file there is a funny string `#!/bin/bash`.
-This is called the shebang or bang.
+This is called the shebang or hashbang.
 It is a common feature of shell scripts-- it tells the computer the path to the interpreter that should be used.
-This ensures that however you execute your script it will be interpreted with the correct interpreter (i.e. `bash` and `csh` ).
+This ensures that however you execute your script it will be run with the correct interpreter (i.e. `bash` and `csh` ).

-Now, try running this script-- what do you think you would pass the script?
+Now, try running this script-- what do you think it will give as output?

 ```text
 ```

-## 2.9.Finding things
+## 2.9.
+Finding things
 ### 2.9.1.
 Finding words in text files
 Global regular expression print `grep` is a command that lets you search for words or regular expressions within files.
 Navigate to `unix-folders-master/writing/fables-poems` and let's give it a try.
 We are going to search for the word Cat in the file `LaFontaine.txt`.